-CPR incorporates chest compressions (push ‘hard and fast’ in the centre of the chest between the nipples to the beat of ‘Staying Alive’) and rescue breaths.
+CPR incorporates chest compressions (push ‘hard and fast’ in the centre of the chest between the nipples to the beat of ‘Staying Alive’) and rescue breaths (this aspect is not recommended during the COVID-19 pandemic).
 Without CPR, the person will die within minutes.

 Most out-of-hospital cardiac arrests happen in the home.
 Learn CPR and one day you might be able to save the life of a loved one – surely there’s no better incentive.